samelsamel/creation_of_mask_rcnn_json_file/README.md

 * pycocotools : pip install pycocotools

 After setting up the enviorenement just clone the repo and change the image, mask path and chage the size of your images.

+PS: You can first try to test it on balloon dataset